What REALLY Is Continuous Improvement in Aviation SMS?

 The key component of continuous improvement is not that performance metrics get better forever, but that:

-- SMS programs continue to adapt to changes in the operational environment, bet it environmental, compliance, technological, etc.
+- SMS implementations continue to adapt to changes in the operational environment, whether these changes are environmental, compliance, technological, etc.

 Aims and Improvement Areas

-The primary aim of continuous improvement in aviation risk management is to establish:
+The primary aim of continuous improvement in aviation SMS is to establish:

-- Where are is safety program performing substandardly;
+- Where is safety performance not performing optimally;

-- What are the causes of such performance; and
+- What are the causes of such under-performance; and

-- What are implications on in the operational SMS environment.
+- What are the safety implications in the operational SMS environment?